tum-ei-eda/seal5/README.md

 First, setup a virtual environment with Python v3.8 or newer.

-Install all required python packages using the follow8n* command:
+Install all required python packages using the following command:

 `pip install -r requirements.txt`.